mailgun/mailgun.js/README.md

 html              | HTML version of the message. text              | Text version of the message. message           | MIME string of the message.
-Make sure to use multipart/form-data to send this as a file upload. o:tag             | Tag string.
+Make sure to use multipart/form-data to send this as a file upload. attachment        | File attachment.
+You can post multiple attachment values.
+Important: You must use multipart/form-data encoding when sending attachments.
+Also you can use `{data: file, filename: filename}` to define custom filename. o:tag             | Tag string.
 See Tagging for more information. o:campaign        | Id of the campaign the message belongs to.
 See um-campaign-analytics for details. o:deliverytime    | Desired time of delivery.
 See Date Format.
 Note: Messages can be scheduled for a maximum of 3 days in the future.